IN DEFENSE OF THE ELECTORAL COLLEGE

 Article II, Section 1, Clause 2

 When any attention is actually focused on the Electoral College, it is frequently seen as a potential weapon by various political partisans to be used against their enemies.
 Personally, I see it is an inspired stroke of genius which only achieves its highest and most noble purposes in the modern world of mass communication and rapid transit.
-However, any changes which might be made to the Electoral College would need to be applied uniformly and in a non-partisan manner by all states at the same time in order to achieve it's maximum benefits without it bearing the curse of political expediency and opportunism.
+However, any changes which might be made to the Electoral College need to be applied uniformly and in a non-partisan manner by all states at the same time in order to achieve its maximum benefits without it bearing the curse of “political expediency” or “voter manipulation”… you know, like the ways that states draw their political districts and divisions.

 Many of us were taught that the Electoral College was created out of a distrust by the Framers of the choices of the common man which lead them to devise this tool which could be used by those “wiser and more knowledgeable” to counteract any “bad choices” which would arise out of national elections conducted locally.
 It is seen, in other words, as a way for the Framers to give Americans the illusion of democracy without the actual risks which come with allowing “we the people” to make such an important decision.
 There is some truth in that belief.
 Delegate George Mason, the author of Virginia’s Bill of Rights, said: